<img height='1' width='1' style='display:none' src='https://www.facebook.com/tr?id=525854722307953&ev=PageView&noscript=1' />

 A Spanish Christmas Celebration

-rural village covered in snow¡Felices Fiestas, mi amigos!
+¡Felices Fiestas, mi amigos!

 Eight years ago, Ruth and I booked plane tickets for the whole family to celebrate Christmas in a remote part of Spain.
 We drove directly to Granada, spent the night, and then headed southeast toward the area surrounding the mountain village of Cádiar deep in the Alpujarra region.
 It is a unique area, a natural link between the Mediterranean coast and Sierra Nevada, towered over by the highest peaks of Spain.
 It is there that the remnants of the Moors sequestered themselves after the fall of Granada in 1492; and it is not far from the dramatic mountain town of Trevélez where the local people cure a fabulous Jamón Serrano in the shadow of the highest mountain pass in the country.